zhaolida98/Data-Mining-Assignments/README.md

 # Data-Mining-Assignments
-this is for data mining's assignments
+This is for data mining's assignments

+I'm 11611803, Darcy

+My homework will pull in this repository